nilearn/nilearn/doc/glm/glm_intro.rst

 at each :term:`voxel`, using T, Z or p values for the null hypothesis test of no correlation (see below).
 For example, the following figure displays a Z-map showing voxels responding to auditory events.
 Large (positive or negative) values are unlikely to be due to chance alone.
-The map is thresholded so that only voxels with a p-value less than 1/1000 are coloured.
+The map is thresholded so that only voxels with a p-value less than 1/1000 are colored.

 .. note::